sejdemi/csv-to-json-streaming/README.md

 # CSV-DATA BACKGROUND

-Please note that the input.csv file was cborrowed from https://stats.govt.nz/large-datasets/csv-files-for-download/ This is a site affiliated with the NZ goverment and it's the first CSV file you'll see listed as "Annual enterprise survey: 2021 financial year (provisional) – CSV."
+Please note that the input.csv file was borrowed from https://stats.govt.nz/large-datasets/csv-files-for-download/ This is a site affiliated with the NZ goverment and it is the first CSV file you'll see listed as "Annual enterprise survey: 2021 financial year (provisional) – CSV."
 Feel free to choose other data sets.

 # FILES TO DELETE BEFORE RUNNING PROJECT